 Kamaya has a big job.
-He’s the chief of a large family of 10, made up of 3 adult females and 6 youngsters ranging from an infant born in 2016 to the young male, Moutchi – meaning intelligent – born in 2008-2009.
-During our hour with the troop, we saw 5 members of the family as well as Kamaya.
+He’s the chief of a large family of 10, made up of 3 adult females and 6 youngsters ranging from an infant born in 2016, to the young male, Moutchi – meaning intelligent – born in 2008-2009.
+During our hour with the troop, we saw 5 members of the family, as well as Kamaya.
 They were feeding contentedly, moving gently from bush to bush to find the juiciest leaves, snoozing and digesting.
 Unlike chimpanzee who can be highly strung and aggressive, gorilla are gentle vegetarians not prone to emotional outbursts.
 Still, merely being in their presence is overwhelmingly impressive and being eyeballed by one is almost heart stopping!

-Allowing tourists to spend time with the troop channels vital funds to the Gabonese National Parks Agency who manage and protect Loango, as well as Gabon’s 12 other national Parks.
-Tourist numbers are low in Gabon and group visits to the gorilla are small (there were only 3 of us), not daily and limited to an hour, with the troop receiving a maximum of 2 groups on any day.
+Spending time with the troop in Gabon is the most incredible privilege, and experience of a lifetime.
+Unlike other places where you can see gorilla, visitor numbers are low in Gabon and group visits to the gorilla are small (there were only 3 of us), not daily and limited to an hour, with the troop receiving a maximum of 2 groups on any day.

 If this sounds like something you’d love to do, take a look at our carefully crafted holidays to Gabon and give Emma or Susanne a ring on 017687 721040.